linux4sam/buildroot-external-microchip/README.md

 refer to the *External QSPI Flash Memory* section of the [updating PolarFire SoC dev kits][12] documentation.

+### PolarFire SoC - Discovery Kit

+There is a single configuration available for the PolarFire SoC Discovery Kit.
+To generate an image, use the provided Discovery Kit defconfig in the configs directory and follow the instructions below.

+For example, to build an image suitable for programming to the SD card for the Discovery Kit:

+    BR2_EXTERNAL=../buildroot-external-microchip/ make mpfs_discovery_kit_defconfig
+    make

+Please note that this buildroot external is intended for use with the latest version of the [Discovery Kit Reference Design][15].

+#### Create an Image for SD Card

+An image is generated in the file `sdcard.img` in the output/images directory.
+The first partition of this image contains a U-Boot binary, embedded in a Hart Software Services (HSS) payload.
+The second partition contains a FAT filesystem with a U-Boot env and an ITB file containing the kernel and the device tree.
+The third partition contains the file system.
+This image can be written directly to the SD card.

+The `mpfs_discovery_kit_defconfig` generates an image containing a root filesystem.

+There are several ways to copy the image to the SD card:

+a) Copy the image to the SD card using the standard Unix `dd` tool:

+Find the device node name for your card and then copy the image as shown below:

+    cd output/images
+    sudo dd if=sdcard.img of=/dev/sdX bs=1M

+b) Copy the image to the SD card using `bmaptool` (recommended)

+This is a generic tool for creating a block map (bmap) for a file and copying files using this block map.
+Raw system image files can be flashed a lot faster with bmaptool than with traditional tools, like "dd".

+    cd output/images
+    sudo bmaptool copy sdcard.img /dev/sdX

+If using an SD Card, you need at least 8GB.
+All the data on the SD card will be lost.

+Another method, which is cross platform, to write the image is to use [USBImager][10] or [Etcher][5].

+For instructions on how to transfer the image to the SD Card, please refer to the *Programming the Linux image* section of our [guide on updating PolarFire SoC dev kits][12].

 #### Documentation

 For more information on using buildroot for PolarFire SoC, see